taurusilver7/instagram-2.0/README.md

 > Taliwind CSS framework provided the responsive design for the build.
 > Custom nextAuth for Authentication and Authorization.

-- The application included Recoil for state management instead of Redux or reducers.
+- The application included Recoil for state-management instead of Redux or reducers.

 > The application runs on help with recoil and custom nextAuth and firebase V9.

 ## Process

+- import the required dependencies & dev-dependencies from `npm install <package>`.

 - Refactor the starter template
 - Layout of the Application is created- Header, Feed and Modal.